sstephenson/bats/README.md

 Bats is most useful when testing software written in Bash, but you can use it to test any UNIX program.

+## Writing Bats tests

 ### The _run_ helper

-You're probably most interested in testing a command's exit status and output.
+If you're using Bats, you're probably most interested in testing a command's exit status and output.
 Bats includes a `run` helper that invokes its arguments as a command, saves the exit status and output into special global variables, and then returns with a `0` status code so you can continue to make assertions in your test case.

 For example, let's say you're testing that the `foo` command, when passed a nonexistent filename, exits with a `1` status code and prints